 Waste disposal is a burning problem and a rather complex issue that presents many serious environmental, public health, social and risks.
-But scientists from the Fraunhofer Institute for Environmental, Energy and Safety Technology UMSICHT have succeeded in finding a solution to improving the efficiency of biogas plants.
+But scientists from the Fraunhofer Institute for Environmental, Energy and Safety Technology UMSICHT have succeeded in finding a solution to improving biogas plants’ efficiency.

-The biobattery process developed by the scientists improves the efficiency of biogas plants by supplying electricity and heat as well as high quality products such as gas, oil and vegetable carbon.
-The liquid, gaseous and solid products from the biobattery can be re-utilized as marine and aviation fuel or to produce electricity and heat.
+The biobattery process developed by the scientists improves the efficiency of biogas plants by supplying electricity and heat and high-quality products such as gas, oil and vegetable carbon.
+The liquid, gaseous, and solid biobattery products can be re-utilized as marine and aviation fuel or to produce electricity and heat.
 The remaining biodegradable carbon compounds can be re-fed to the plant to increase the methane yield.

 The biobattery modular is a team of environmentally-friendly technologies such as biogas plants, carburettors, thermal storage, and engines to produce electricity.
-With this experts can exploit a number of raw materials which would otherwise have to be disposed of.
+With this, experts can exploit several raw materials which would otherwise have to be disposed of.